 Students can have access to scholarships and grants, which can help make college more affordable.
-In addition, your student may have to take out federal student loans to make it to graduation day, you can also shoulder some of the load.
+In addition, your student may have to take out federal student loans to make it to graduation day.
+You can also shoulder some of the load.

 Parent PLUS loans can be one way to help your child afford college.
 They are student loans offered by the U.S. Department of Education, and parents become the borrower.
 You can borrow up to the amount of education expenses not covered by other financial aid.
-It’s easier to qualify if you don’t have an “adverse credit history.”
+It’s easier to qualify if you don’t have a good credit history.

-Parent PLUS loans have a fixed interest rate, currently 6.28% , with a typical term of 10 years that may be extended to 25 years.
-However, unlike federal student loans, Parent PLUS Loans come with a fairly high origination fee—it’s currently 4.228%.
+Parent PLUS loans have a fixed interest rate, currently 8.05%, with a typical term of 10 years that may be extended to 25 years.
+However, unlike federal student loans, Parent PLUS Loans come with a fairly high origination fee — it’s currently 4.228%.